 Here at Collarts, we're passionate about encouraging students from every background to pursue what they love and consider the industry they want to be part of.
-Offering Diplomas and Bachelor Degrees in Animation & VFX, Audio Engineering, Comedy, Content Creation, Entertainment Journalism, Entertainment Management, Fashion Marketing, Fashion & Sustainability, Interior Design, Music Performance, Music Production, and Screen & Media, we think Change of Preference is an excellent time to reconnect with the avenues you want to specialise in during and beyond studies.
+Offering Diplomas and Bachelor Degrees in Animation & VFX, Audio Engineering, Comedy, Digital & Social Media, Entertainment Journalism, Entertainment Management, Fashion Marketing, Fashion & Sustainability, Interior Design, Music Performance, Music Production, and Screen & Media, we think Change of Preference is an excellent time to reconnect with the avenues you want to specialise in during and beyond studies.

 When it comes to Change of Preference, things can get a little overwhelming, but don't stress—we've simplified everything you need to know so that you can get the most out of the opportunity!

 I received an offer from Collarts.
 What do I need to do now?

 First of all, congratulations!
 When offers arrive, just follow the steps VTAC supplies you when accepting your offer.
 If you're accepting your offer with Collarts, do it as soon as you possibly can.
 This means we'll have you enrolled and ready to go for O-Week, and send you a heap of information before the trimester starts so you can be as prepared as possible.
 If you have any problems though, contact our Future Student Team and they'll help you put your best foot forward.